iainhouston/bradford-abbas.uk/prod/README.md

 #2.
 Initialising the server

-##How to set up the administrator account prior to provisioning the new live server
+##How to set up the administrator account `webadmin` prior to provisioning the new live server

 We use *live* and *prod*uction interchangeably here.

-User names and passwords are encrypted in `prod/secrets.yml`.
+Linux user names and passwords are encrypted in `prod/secrets.yml`.

 From the project directory `~/bradford-abbas.uk`: